stolostron/multicluster-global-hub/doc/hypershift/README.md

         --from-literal=region=${BUCKET_REGION}
     ```

-    - Wait until the hypershift-addon is available:
+    - Wait until the `hypershift-addon` is available:

-    ```bash
+    ```
     oc wait --for=condition=Available managedclusteraddon/hypershift-addon -n ${HYPERSHIFT_MGMT_CLUSTER} --timeout=600s
     ```

-5. Create HyperShift hosted cluster and enable it as regional hub.
+5. Create the HyperShift hosted cluster and enable it as a regional hub.

-    - Refer to the [guide](./hypershift-aws.md) for HyperShift management cluster and hosted cluster provisioned on AWS
+    - Refer to the [guide](./hypershift-aws.md) for HyperShift management cluster and hosted cluster provisioned on AWS.
-    - Refer to the [guide](./hypershift-bm.md) for HyperShift management cluster and hosted cluster provisioned on bare metal
+    - Refer to the [guide](./hypershift-bm.md) for HyperShift management cluster and hosted cluster provisioned on bare metal.

 6. Import a managed cluster to the HyperShift regional hub by following the [guide](./hypershift-regionalhub-import-cluster.md).